jdegand/make-parties-angular-frontend/README.md

 - Angular 15 testing code uses `compileComponents()` after the `TestBed.configureTestingModule()` method.
 Seems like this is no longer required in Angular 16.
 - I used `window.location.reload` in the `event-detail` component.
 During testing, this causes a infinite loop.
 I moved the call to `window.location.reload` into a reloadPage function.
 Then I could mock that function to return nothing so that all tests run with no problems.
 However, the reloadPage function is said to be uncovered in the code coverage report.
 I have experimented with different scenarios and nothing has changed.
 - Upgraded from Angular 16 to 17.
 There is a deprecation warning for `RouterTestingModule` in the app test.
+- For typings, I used a partial of the `EventObj` interface.
+Instead of this implementation, I looked into switching to a slimmer interface with less properties.
+In lieu of the code duplication, I decided to prefer using a partial.

 ## Continued Development